-The SDBX product range enables dual channel high-resolution video, PS/2 keyboard and mouse, stereo audio, and serial port signals to be communicated up to 300m over Category 5, 5e, 6 or higher (CATx) cable.
+The SDBX product range enables dual channel high-resolution video, USB keyboard and mouse/HID, stereo audio, and serial port signals to be communicated up to 300m over Category 5, 5e, 6 or higher (CATx) cable.

 A basic SDBX extension system comprises a Local Unit (transmitter) and a Remote Unit (receiver).
 The Local Unit connects directly to the computer (or a KVM switch system) using the supplied cable(s).
-The user console (keyboard, mouse and monitor) attaches to the Remote Unit.
+The user console (USB devices and monitors) attaches to the Remote Unit.
+All Local Units in this series have video output ports, allowing a second user console at the CPU (using further CPU USB ports).
 The Remote and Local Units communicate video and data information along the connecting CATx cable (Figure 1).